-Each summer, folks of all ages head to their nearest pool or lake to beat the heat and enjoy the water.
+Each summer, folks of all ages head to their nearest pool to beat the heat and enjoy the water.
 However, some encounter tragic situations.
 According to the Centers for Disease Control and Prevention, nearly 10 people die from unintentional drowning every day.
 To help spread awareness about the importance of swimming safety, several agencies across the country, including Mecklenburg County Park and Recreation, are recognizing May as National Water Safety Month.

 The awareness campaign aims to educate people through programs, swimming lessons, public service announcements and tips.